haydarmiezanie/house_of_scraper/README.md

    py -m scraper --module "IDX.stocks"
    ```
 Check the result in: `/result` (this directory is automatically created by the tool if it does not already exist).
-Check the result in : `/result` (this directory is automatically created by the tool if it does not already exist).

 ## Any Issue ?